cgoliver/cgoliver.github.io/misc/quotes.md

 ---

 <div id='bonfi-comm'></div>
 ‘Have you ever been a member of the Communist or Anarchist parties, Mr Mortdecai?’
 ‘Good Lord no!’
 I cried gaily, ‘filthy capitalist, me.
 Grind the workers’ faces, I say.’
 ‘When you were at school?’ he prompted gently.
 ‘Oh.
 Well, yes, I think I did take the Red side in the debating society at school once or twice.
 But in the Lower Sixth we all got either religion or Communism – it goes with acne you know.
-Vanishes as soon as you have proper sexual intercourse.’
+Vanishes as soon as you have proper sexual intercourse.’<br>
 -- Kyril Bonfiglioli, *Don't Point That Thing at Me* <button onclick="Copy('bonfi-comm')">[copy link]</button>

 ---

 <div id='bonfi-sleep'></div>
 Sleep is not, with me, a mere switching off: it is a very positive pleasure to be supped and savoured with expertise.
-It was a good night; sleep pampered me like a familiar, salty mistress who yet always has a new delight with which to surprise her jaded lover.
+It was a good night; sleep pampered me like a familiar, salty mistress who yet always has a new delight with which to surprise her jaded lover.<br>
 -- Kyril Bonfiglioli, *Don't Point That Thing at Me* <button onclick="Copy('bonfi-sleep')">[copy link]</button>

 ---

 <div id='bonfi-art'></div>
 Destroying the painting was out of the question: my soul is all stained and shagged with sin like a cigarette smoker’s moustache but I am quite incapable of destroying works of art.
-Steal them, yes, cheerfully, it is a mark of respect and love, but destroy them, never.
+Steal them, yes, cheerfully, it is a mark of respect and love, but destroy them, never.<br>
 -- Kyril Bonfiglioli, *Don't Point That Thing at Me* <button onclick="Copy('bonfi-art')">[copy link]</button>

 ---